In this lesson, student artists create their own sketchbooks and begin sketching out things that they frequently see around their neighborhood.

 READ ‘THE GREAT MIGRATION: AN AMERICAN STORY’ TO STUDENTS

 Depending on the teacher’s style of classroom management, it might be helpful to only choose and train a few kids to clean.
 The rest of the class can be busy with reading (below).
 Make sure to train these helpers well in advance so that you aren’t left with a messy room.

 Clean-up times will vary with materials; get to know your class and allow 5-10 minutes depending on how efficient they are and whether or not the material was messy.

-While select student artists are cleaning, gather the rest of the class and read ‘Jake Makes a World’.
+While select student artists are cleaning, gather the rest of the class and read ‘The Great Migration: An American Story’.

-- If they have a hard time remembering things, have them close their eyes and take an imaginary walk (again).
-If they are still having trouble, the teacher can narrate to them about what s/he sees when s/he walks around his or her neighborhood to give examples and ideas.
+- If students have a hard time remembering things, have them close their eyes and walk (again).
+If they are still having trouble, the teacher can talk to them about what s/he sees when s/he walks around his or her neighborhood to give examples and ideas.

 Student artists can add pages and continue drawing, or they can look at one of the literacy extension books.